 using our own fast low-level (ISAM) routines.
 However, after some

 testing, we came to the conclusion that

 was not fast enough or flexible enough for our needs.
 This

 resulted in a new SQL interface to our database but with almost

 mSQL.
 This API was

 designed to enable third-party code that was written for use with

 mSQL to be ported easily for use with MySQL.

 MySQL is named after co-founder Monty Widenius's daughter, My.

 The name of the MySQL Dolphin (our logo) is “Sakila,” which was chosen from a huge list of names suggested by users in our “Name the Dolphin” contest.
-The winning name was submitted by Ambrose Twebaze, an Open Source software developer from Swaziland, Africa.
-According to Ambrose, the feminine name Sakila has its roots in SiSwati, the local language of Swaziland.
+The winning name was submitted by Ambrose Twebaze, an Open Source software developer from Eswatini (formerly Swaziland), Africa.
+According to Ambrose, the feminine name Sakila has its roots in SiSwati, the local language of Eswatini.
 Sakila is also the name of a town in Arusha, Tanzania, near Ambrose's country of origin, Uganda.